If you thought the legal industry was competitive before, brace yourself for what happens next.

 Another factor are firms themselves.
 Smaller firms are popping up — having splintered off from larger firms for a variety of reasons, including a desire among some lawyers not to die at their desks while doing work they want.
 Even Torys LLP has gotten into the small-is-beautiful act by opening an office in Halifax as an on-shore resource to handle work for the firm’s clients on a fixed-fee basis.

 Furthermore, non-traditional firms are having a huge impact.
 For years, will kits have been available at stationery stores.
 Now you can get in-person legal advice through Axess Law, which has a presence in a handful of Walmart stores in Toronto.
-Cognition increased its stable of on-call lawyers by expanding into Calgary and Atlantic Canada.
+Cognition (now Caravel Law) increased its stable of on-call lawyers by expanding into Calgary and Atlantic Canada.
 Not to be outdone, Conduit Law now includes a “client value adjustment” line that enables clients to change their invoice to reflect their opinion on value for services rendered.

 Instigating change is a universal challenge.
 An Australasian Legal Practice Management Association (ALPMA) survey in June found that resistance, no sense of urgency and a lack of partner buy-in were key barriers to change.
 According to the 2014 ALPMA/LexisNexis Impact of the Changing Legal Landscape on Australasian Law Firms, 80 per cent of respondents from 122 firms across Australia and New Zealand said that clients’ demanding better value was driving change, but only 18 per cent said they were changing their pricing strategy.